meyersj/wifi/README.md

 You should be able to run the sensor code on any computer with a network card that can be switched into monitor mode.

-The current setup I am using is two DigitalOcean virtual machines both with 512MB RAM.
-One machine is the runs as the web server for the Pi to communicate with which sends the data to a second machine running Cassandra.
+The current setup I am using consists of two DigitalOcean virtual machines both with 512MB RAM.
+One machine runs as the web server for the sensors to communicate with which then sends the data to a second machine running a Cassandra instance.

 ### Project Structure